alexcannan/jellyfin-favorites-sync/README.md

 ### Scheduling

 Once these dependencies are met and the config is set, I recommend simply setting up a cron task to run the script at a regular interval.
-For example, to run it every night at 3:00 AM, open your crontab with `crontab -e` and add the line `0 3 * * * python3 /path/to/jellyfin-favorites-dump/pull.py`.
+For example, to run it every night at 3:00 AM, open your crontab with `crontab -e` and add the line `0 3 * * * JFS_USER_ID=...
+JFS_API_KEY=...
+JFS_SYNC_FOLDER=/path/to/persistent/directory python3 /path/to/jellyfin-favorites-dump/pull.py`.

 ### Platform Support